Who we are

 MEMBERS OF NDOLELEJI RESEARCH COMMITTEE

 1. FR.
-ZAKARIA RICHARD KASHINJE, OSA – DIRECTOR.
+ZAKARIA RICHARD KASHINJE, OSA – CHAIRPERON AND PROJECT DIRECTOR.

 3. JUSTINA LULU DEUS – DEPUTY CHAIRPERSON.